turingschool/portfolios/students/1610-front/template/20170421-gabi-procell-m4.markdown

         I think our capstone group was awesome.
 Like a couple of us have already said, it would have been best to DTR, assign a PM, and stick with waffle.
 I think our product turned out great but we could have worked a bit more on our organization.
 Overall awesome job to everyone, I don’t think we could have done it without everyone’s 100% effort!
         -Bekah Lundy

+      Our Capstone turned out better than I could have expected!
+A large team presented both opportunities and challenges.

+      The positives really shown when watching Gabi, Anna, and Devin take on auth0, which was completely new to all of us, and       get it implemented.
+It was also really beneficial to bounce ideas off each other.
+I loved that we each at some point         relied on someone else to help us overcome a hurdle.
+That’s teamwork.

+      That said, some of the challenges related to communication.
+A DTR and better organization would have definitely helped.
+There were times when I wasn’t sure where people stood on certain things or where they might be struggling.
+I                 challenge our team, including me, to make sure we are continually updating people on what we are working on and where we       might need support.

+      In conclusion, we delivered a great product and pushed through the end (which is tough this late in the game).
+Thanks         to everyone!
+      -Elijah Williams

 ## D: Professional Skills